OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/02_AI_Basics_V4.md

 ## Continuing Rani's Journey

-@scenarioCard(Rani's Next Challenge, After completing her AI orientation, Rani feels ready to dive deeper.
+@scenarioCard(Rani's Next Challenge, After completing her AI orientation - Rani feels ready to dive deeper.
 She wants to understand the technical basics: What exactly are these "models" and "algorithms" everyone mentions?
 Why do people talk about AI "hallucinating" or being "biased"?
-Most importantly, how can she use AI tools while ensuring she—not the AI—remains in charge of her students' educational experience?)
+How can she use AI tools while ensuring she and not the AI—remains in charge of her students' educational experience?)

 Rani's questions reflect a critical need: **understanding AI terminology and principles while maintaining human agency.** Let's explore these concepts together.